vGamba: Attentive State Space Bottleneck for efficient Long-range Dependencies in Visual Recognition: Method

-Then the sequence pass through Mamba block $M$, which results to $X_{\text{mamba}} = M(X_{\text{seq}})$ that captures LRD, and is then reshaped back to $X_{\text{out}} \in \mathbb{R}^{B \times C \times H \times W}$. \paragraph{ASC Module} While SSM captures LRD through global interactions, adding 2D-RPE alone is insufficient for precise 2D spatial modeling.
+While SSM captures LRD through global interactions, adding 2D-RPE alone is insufficient for precise 2D spatial modeling.
 To address this, we introduce ASC, a lightweight attentive module that enhances fine-grained spatial context while preserving global interactions, without the need to reapply the SSM block.
 Fig.~\ref{fig:ASC} illustrates ASC implementation.

 Unlike the original Coordinate Attention \cite{hou2021coordinate}, which encodes spatial coordinates by separately aggregating horizontal and vertical features and fusing them uniformly, we extend this design to capture directional asymmetry and channel-dependent context sensitivity.
 Specifically, ASC introduces per-channel adaptive gating and axis-wise learnable biases, enabling each feature channel to dynamically balance horizontal and vertical information while encoding asymmetric spatial priors.
 Given an input feature $X \in \mathbb{R}^{B \times C \times H \times W}$, ASC performs coordinate pooling along height ($x_h$) and width ($x_w$), followed by shared transformations and gated fusion: